tantamount-classic/tantamount-classic.github.io/index.markdown

 The Tantamount Classic is a weekend golf tournament held to celebrate the historic Fall '11 pledge class on a recurring basis.
-To start, the tournament will be held every two years.
+To start, the tournament will be held every three years.

 ## Weekend

-For any given year, the tournament will be held on the first Saturday of October.
+For any given year, the tournament will be held on the second Saturday of October.

 ## Location